How Quantum is Life?

 Yes.
 Please note the following rules for co-authors:

 • Someone has to be the main contact for the essay.
-The person who submits the essay via the webform will be considered the main contact.
-We will only send emails to this one person.
-It is this person’s responsibility to share this information with the co-authors.
+The person who submits the essay entry will be considered the main contact.

 • Combined bios of the authors cannot exceed 100 words.